Greece › Santorini › Best Hotels

 10. Athina Luxury Suites – Fira

 This is my favorite hotel in Fira.
-An all-suite hotel with a great location on the caldera, overlooking the volcano, steps (and stairs) to the island’s best dining and nightlife.
-Each suite is unique, but all feature upscale minimalist design and sweeping sunset views from their private balconies.
-Many add private, outdoor jacuzzis.
-The main pool has a swim-up bar and overlooks the caldera.
-The restaurant, Esperisma, offers elevated yet unpretentious Greek fare.
-One of the few kid-friendly hotels on the caldera, Athina offers babysitting and suites large enough to accommodate families of four to six.
+It offers a great location overlooking the volcano, steps from the island’s best dining and nightlife.
+Each suite is unique with upscale minimalist design and sweeping sunset views; many add private outdoor jacuzzis.
+The restaurant, Esperisma, offers elevated Greek fare.
+One of the few kid-friendly hotels on the caldera, Athina offers babysitting and suites large enough for families of four to six.

 11. Iconic Santorini – Imerovigli

-Boutique luxury hotel featuring an infinity pool, a spa with a grotto pool, and a Greek-international fusion restaurant.
-Breakfasts here are an over-the-top, indulgent affair, and room service is available 24 hours a day.
-Astounding caldera views are had throughout the property and from each suite.
-All suites feature private verandas, Coco-Mat beds, and 100% Greek-made furniture and decor; many also feature private, heated jacuzzis, or plunge pools.
-In-room perks include nightly turndown service and pillow menus.
-Romantic location on the quiet southern edge of Imerovigli village, near Skaros Rock and some of the island’s best restaurants.
+Boutique luxury hotel where breakfast is an over-the-top, indulgent affair.
+Features include an infinity pool, a spa with a grotto pool, and a fusion restaurant.
+Astounding caldera views are had from each suite, all of which feature private verandas and Coco-Mat beds.
+Many also feature private, heated jacuzzis or plunge pools.
+Romantic location on the quiet southern edge of Imerovigli.

 12. Katikies Kirini – Oia

-Poised hotel in Oia with an infinity pool overlooking the caldera, a holistic spa with a cave pool, and an upscale restaurant and bar.
-The restaurant is helmed by a Michelin-awarded chef and focuses on Mediterranean cuisine, especially the flavors of Tuscany.
-Views are phenomenal from every suite, most of which include a private jacuzzi or private pool.
+Poised hotel in Oia featuring a holistic spa with a cave pool.
+The restaurant is helmed by a Michelin-awarded chef and focuses on Mediterranean cuisine.
+Views are phenomenal from every suite, most of which include a private jacuzzi or pool.
 Service is attentive and personalized.

 13. Cavo Tagoo – Imerovigli